mohangk/goodroot.ca/content/_index.md

 ### :ocean: Always learning

-Born Canadian, **Kellen** - also known as goodroot - is an intrepid veteran of the World Wide Web.
+Born Canadian, **Kellen** - also known as goodroot - is an explorer and builder of the World Wide Web.
 He has spent nearly two decades developing things on the Internet.
+He is a proud member of [Elastic](https://elastic.co).

 His greatest joys are his friends and loved ones, meditation, cooking, reading and writing, crafting distributed web architecture, and helping sprout positive teams and communities.